 These Consolidated Financial Statements have been prepared by management in accordance with accounting principles generally accepted in the United States of America ("US GAAP") and are presented in Canadian dollars unless otherwise specified.
 In management's opinion, the Consolidated Financial Statements include all adjustments that are necessary to present fairly the consolidated financial position of the Corporation.
+Prior year comparatives in the Consolidated Statements of Cash Flows have been recast to align with current year presentation.

-The Consolidated Financial Statements include the accounts of the Corporation and its subsidiaries and its 85 per cent interest in the Mt.
+The Consolidated Financial Statements include the accounts of the Corporation and its subsidiaries and its 85 percent interest in the Mt.
 Hayes Storage Limited Partnership ("MHLP").
-The Corporation consolidates 100 per cent of its subsidiaries and recognizes 15 per cent of the MHLP as non-controlling interests.
+The Corporation consolidates 100 percent of its subsidiaries and recognizes 15 percent of the MHLP as non-controlling interests.
 All intercompany transactions and balances have been eliminated upon consolidation.

-An evaluation of subsequent events through February 8, 2024, the date these Consolidated Financial Statements were issued, was completed to determine whether any circumstances warranted recognition or disclosure of events or transactions in the Consolidated Financial Statements as at December 31, 2023.
+An evaluation of subsequent events through February 13, 2025, the date these Consolidated Financial Statements were issued, was completed to determine whether any circumstances warranted recognition or disclosure of events or transactions in the Consolidated Financial Statements as at December 31, 2024.
 No subsequent events have been identified for disclosure in these Consolidated Financial Statements.